katur/forthebirds/README.md

 # Laura Erickson's For the Birds

-A birder's portfolio and resource for helping birds.
+A birder's portfolio and resources for learning about and helping birds.

 ## Dependencies